-Section 6: Outreach, 2605(b)(3) - Assurance 3, 2605(c)(3)(A) 6.1 Select all outreach activities that you conduct that are designed to assure that eligible households are made aware of all LIHEAP assistance available: V Place posters/flyers in local and county social service offices, offices of aging, Social Security offices, VA, etc. Publish articles in local newspapers or broadcast media announcements. ■ Include inserts in energy vendor billings to inform individuals of the availability of all types of LIHEAP assistance.
+Section 6: Outreach, 2605(b)(3) - Assurance 3, 2605(c)(3)(A)

+6.1 Select all outreach activities that you conduct that are designed to assure that eligible households are made aware of all LIHEAP assistance available:

+✓ Place posters/flyers in local and county social service offices, offices of aging, Social Security offices, VA, etc.

+✓ Publish articles in local newspapers or broadcast media announcements.

+Include inserts in energy vendor billings to inform individuals of the availability of all types of LIHEAP assistance.

 Mass mailing(s) to prior-year LIHEAP recipients.

 Inform low income applicants of the availability of all types of LIHEAP assistance at application intake for other low-income programs.

 Execute interagency agreements with other low-income program offices to perform outreach to target groups.

-Other (specify):
+✓ Other (specify):

-By enhancing its Electronic Government (E-Gov.) network, DHCD's Benefit Hub features: (1) testing eligibility for non-LIHEAP resources; (2) making referrals; and (3) conducting client assessment (based on several self-sufficiency matrices).
+By enhancing its Electronic Government (E-Gov.) network, DHCD has implemented a new Benefit Enrollment and Coordination System (BECS) with three distinct features: (1) testing eligibility for non-LIHEAP resources; (2) making referrals; and (3) conducting client assessment (based on several self-sufficiency matrices).
+DHCD is in the process of implementing BECS to its full potential including but not limited to referring Heatline callers to Subgrantee agencies through BECS.